How do TV shows handle remote production? With mailed iPhones and hazmat suits, for starters.

 But even with the occasional error or sacrifice in camera quality, programs have largely been able to pull it off.
 Audiences have been more understanding, according to several television producers, but production teams, from the stars to the writers to the editors, have adapted to keeping up with a situation that changes by the day.

-“There’s no gold standard,” said Deirdre Connolly, an executive producer on Bravo’s “Watch What Happens Live.”
+“There’s no gold standard,” said Deirdre Connolly, an executive producer on Bravo’s “Watch What Happens Live With Andy Cohen.”
 “This is the first time anyone’s leaning into this sort of technology for broadcast, certainly in this capacity.
 We’re making sure that what we’re doing is what feels right for us.”

 The initial plan for host Andy Cohen to shoot “Watch What Happens Live” from home was derailed almost immediately by his testing positive for the novel coronavirus.
 He made the decision to return to the show at the end of March, using his computer camera, a separate microphone and an iPad teleprompter.
 The host has been a “one-man band,” Connolly said.
 No one from the show has been in or out of his house.